- This post contains affiliate links. Read more here.

 Do puzzle toys build a dog’s skills?

-Certain puzzle toys help build your dog’s skills, not just through mental stimulation, but by encouraging them to perform nose work and utilize their paws to achieve a reward.
-Toys with movable components and hidden treats are a good example, since they require your dog to use different parts of their body to forage.
-These toys can range from very simple to very challenging, so Richter advises trying simpler toys first: “Start small.
-Let your pet build confidence and grow their enrichment plan as their skills develop.”
+Certain puzzle toys can help build your dog’s skills, not just through mental stimulation, but by encouraging them to perform certain tasks to achieve a reward.
+Toys with movable components and hidden treats are good for this since they require dogs to use different parts of their body to forage.

 Are There Any Drawbacks to Dog Puzzle Toys?

-“There is a phenomenon in animal husbandry known as ‘contrafreeloading’ that occurs when animals are provided both easily accessible food from a bowl and food that requires effort to acquire, and most often they prefer the option that requires effort.
-The phenomenon has been observed across species since a 1963 experiment performed by Glen Jensen.
-We can observe this phenomenon in our pets when we offer them the same choice between food in a bowl and a puzzle toy.”
+“There is a phenomenon in animal husbandry known as ‘contrafreeloading’ that occurs when animals are provided both easily accessible food from a bowl and food that requires effort to acquire,” she says.
+“Most often they prefer the option that requires effort.”

-That said, while puzzle toys can be helpful, no toy can deliver all things to all dogs.
-Richter explains that puzzle toys are just one tool in the tool kit, which should be rounded out with other activities such as socializing with other dogs, bonding with pet parents, and training.
+That said, while puzzle toys can be helpful, no toy can completely meet all of your dog’s needs.
+Richter explains that puzzle toys are just one tool in the kit, which should be rounded out with other enrichment activities such as socializing with other dogs, bonding with pet parents, and training.

-She recommends observing your dog’s interactions with objects in general to see what might suit: “Do they use their nose, teeth, or paws?
-Are they nervous, or do they dive right in to sniffing, licking, chewing, or batting it around?”
+Richter also recommends observing your dog’s interactions with objects, in general, to see what might suit them.
+“Do they use their nose, teeth, or paws?
+Are they nervous?
+Or do they dive right into sniffing, licking, chewing, and batting it around?” she asks.

 Final Verdict: Do Dogs Need Puzzle Toys?

-Richter sums it up nicely: “Puzzle toys offer physical and mental stimulation that can enrich the dog’s life and promote mental and physical health and wellness.”
-They’re useful for all kinds of pups: bored dogs prone to destructive behavior, anxious dogs learning to be more independent, active dogs looking to build skills, and dogs who need to exert energy on a day you’re just too busy to do long walks.
+Richter sums it up nicely.
+“Puzzle toys offer physical and mental stimulation that can enrich a dog’s life and promote mental and physical health and wellness,” she says.
+They’re useful for all kinds of pups: bored dogs prone to destructive behavior, anxious dogs learning to be more independent, active dogs looking to build skills, and dogs who need to exert energy on a day you’re just too busy to take them on a long walk.

-Most dogs are likely to see mental and health benefits from puzzle toys, but these pups in particular may benefit:
+Most dogs are likely to see mental and health benefits from puzzle toys, but these pups in particular may benefit the most:

 - Bored dogs who need mental stimulation